Sho670/Sho670/README.md

 >> Developed Node.js and Express.js REST APIs to validate inputs, fetch GitHub repo metadata and file structure and automate ZIP-file extraction and source-code processing.

+>> Integrated Google Gemini API to generate repository summaries and high-level architecture documentation.

+>> Built a React.js dashboard for authenticated users to view analysis history and repository insights.

 ### 🔹 Project Two: Amazon Prime Content Analysis: A MongoDB driven data analysis project

 >> A expanded data analysis project for Amazon Prime Dataset from the year 1920-2021